keeganpaleshi/RMTest/README.md

 `analyze.py` stores the calculated values and their BLUE combination in `summary.json` under the `efficiency` key.

+The helper `blue_combine.py` exposes a small wrapper so the combination can be used independently via ``from blue_combine import BLUE``.

 The option `--efficiency-json PATH` may be supplied on the command line to load the efficiency section from a separate file instead of embedding it